Stack-Up Tolerance Analysis Example

 Fill out calculator

-Ensure that all tolerances are equal bilateral, and use the correct signs per the loop diagram.
-The last four columns will be automatically calculated.
+Make sure to use the converted bilateral tolerance, and make sure to use the correct signs per the loop diagram.
+Columns in blue will be automatically calculated.

 Enter values into the calculator